Edouard87/linux-guide/basic-setup/system-setup.md

 Ensure `iwd` is turned off and set to disabled:

+> [!DANGER]
+> Ensure that there are no other processes trying to manage networking.
+If there are, they will fight with each other.

 ```
 $ sudo systemctl stop iwd
 $ sudo systemctl disable iwd
 ```

-Ensure that there are no other processes trying to manage networking.
-If there are, they will fight with each other.

 ```
 $ systemctl --state=active
 ```

+You can now configure your network using the GUI by pressing `$mod + D` and typing `nm-connection-editor`.
+Under `Wi-Fi Security`, you can configure any advanced network security you need to connect to the network.

+If you are using a "normal" network, that is, a network with just a password, click on `WPA/WPA2/WPA3 Personal` in the `security` dropdown menu and input your network's password in the `password` field.
+After you click on save, wait a few moments, and you should see that you have successfully connected to the network.

+It is also possible to edit the files manually. `NetworkManager` stores network configuration files in `/etc/NetworkManager/system-connections/name.nmconnection`, where `name` is the name of the configuration.
+The name of a network configuration file does not need to be the same as its SSID.

 <!-- TODO: Clean up references -->